IDMNYU/audiolab/docs/synths.md

 6. Effect control knob - fades from X input only to XY (fully modulated)

 *Notes:*
-- two bipolar input signals at will cause [**ring modulation**](https://en.wikipedia.org/wiki/Ring_modulation), with the result being the sum and difference of the two input spectra.
+- Two bipolar input signals at will cause [**ring modulation**](https://en.wikipedia.org/wiki/Ring_modulation), with the result being the sum and difference of the two input spectra.
-- a bipolar input signal in one input and a unipolar input signal in the other wll cause [**amplitude modulation**](https://en.wikipedia.org/wiki/Amplitude_modulation), which retains the carrier (bipolar) spectrum as well as the sidebands.
+- A bipolar input signal in one input and a unipolar input signal in the other wll cause [**amplitude modulation**](https://en.wikipedia.org/wiki/Amplitude_modulation), which retains the carrier (bipolar) spectrum as well as the sidebands.
-- if an audio-rate bipolar signal is used as the X signal (*4*), an envelop signal at the unipolar U input (*3*) will cause the module to function as a [**VCA**](https://en.wikipedia.org/wiki/Variable-gain_amplifier).
+- If an audio-rate bipolar signal is used as the X signal (*4*), an envelop signal at the unipolar U input (*3*) will cause the module to function as a [**VCA**](https://en.wikipedia.org/wiki/Variable-gain_amplifier).
-- if both input signals are unipolar, the Ring Modulator will multiply the signals, allowing, for example, two envelope generators running at different frequencies to create a signal made up of their interference patterns.
+- If both input signals are unipolar, the Ring Modulator will multiply the signals, allowing, for example, two envelope generators running at different frequencies to create a signal made up of their interference patterns.
-- the bipolar inputs (*2* and *4*) are *AC-coupled* and will filter out slow-moving (<20Hz) signals.
+- The bipolar inputs (*2* and *4*) are *AC-coupled* and will filter out slow-moving (<20Hz) signals.
 The unipolar inputs (*3* and *5*) will work with any frequency but will perform [full-wave rectification](https://en.wikipedia.org/wiki/Rectifier#Full-wave_rectification) on AC signals, flipping them positive.

 #### Gate